-In this tutorial we will show you how to enable REMI Repository on CentOS 8.
-For those of you who didn’t know, For those of you who didn’t know, REMI is a free to use repository created and maintained by a Remi Collect.
-The REMI repository main goal is to provide the latest versions of the PHP stack, full featured, and some other software packages to the Fedora and Enterprise Linux (RHEL, CentOS, Scientific Linux) operating systems.
+In this tutorial, we will show you how to enable REMI Repository on CentOS 8.
+For those of you who didn’t know, For those of you who didn’t know, REMI is a free-to-use repository created and maintained by Remi Collect.
+The REMI repository’s main goal is to provide the latest versions of the PHP stack, full-featured, and some other software packages to the Fedora and Enterprise Linux (RHEL, CentOS, Scientific Linux) operating systems.

 Before we can actually install Remi, we need to enable the EPEL repository first.

 sudo dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm

 Now, run the following commands in your terminal to install the REMI repository on CentOS 8: